toddgaunt/grimoire/README.md

 > *Your personal book of spells for command-line incantations*

 **Grimoire** is a simple shell command snippet storage and retrieval tool.
-Save your most powerful ~~CLI snippets~~ spells, give them memorable names, document their ~~use cases~~ arcane functionality, and invoke them with custom ~~parameters~~ sigils whenever you need.
+Save your most powerful ~~snippets~~ spells, give them memorable names, document their ~~use cases~~ arcane functionality, and cast them with custom ~~parameters~~ sigils to suite whichever situation you find yourself in.

+**Note that this is is very much an in-progress piece of work.
+While it is functional, don't expect any stability or sanity quite yet.
+I'm using it personally right now but its not yet what I'd consider complete.**

 **📦 Depends on [fzf](https://github.com/junegunn/fzf) being in your $PATH**